Nonye2K3/chia/Raspberry-Pi.md

 This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
 Please update this if that changes.

 As noted above the Raspberry Pi is not cut out to be a Timelord or a plotter.
 It makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.

+## Tips for installing GUI Wallet

+Ubuntu 20.04 LTS requires `sudo apt-get install libxss1` for Electron

+In Beta 1.5 the `chia start wallet` command often will not work.
+Instead try `npm run --prefix electron-ui start` from the chia-blockchain repository checkout directory.